jeremykenedy/laravel-material-design/README.md

 #### READY FOR USE!

 Laravel 5.2 with user authentication, registration with email confirmation, social media authentication, password recovery, and captcha protection.
-This also makes full use of Controllers for the routes, templates for the views, and makes use of middleware for routing.
+This makes full use of Controllers for the routes, templates for the views, and makes use of middleware for routing.
+Uses laravel ORM modeling and has CRUD (Create Read Update Delete) functionality for all tasks.
 Quick setup, can be done in 5 minutes.
 It will take longer to obtain your Facebook, Twitter, and Google Plus API Keys than it will to set this up.

 ###### A [Laravel](http://laravel.com/) 5.2.x with [Material Design Lite](https://getmdl.io/) 1.1.3 project.
 | Laravel Material Admin Features  |